FBI launches task force targeting anti-Tesla ‘domestic terrorism’ - Local News 8

 - Boston, March 3: Seven Tesla charging stations in a mall outside the Massachusetts capital were set on fire.

+- Washington, DC, March 2: Two people defaced Tesla vehicles, twice writing political hate speech on the vehicles before fleeing, according to the Metropolitan Police Department.

-- Colorado, late January and February: A woman allegedly attacked a Tesla dealer in Loveland on multiple occasions, including throwing Molotov cocktails and spray-painting words on vehicles and windows, including the word “Nazi,” according to authorities.
+- Loveland, Colorado, late January and February: A woman allegedly attacked a Tesla dealer on multiple occasions, including throwing Molotov cocktails and spray-painting words on vehicles and windows, including the word “Nazi,” according to authorities.

-Last weekend in Florida, protesters outside a Tesla dealership in Palm Beach County had to move out of the way of an SUV that jumped the curb and drove toward them, according to authorities.
+Last weekend in Florida, protesters outside a Tesla dealership in Palm Beach County had to move out of the way of an SUV that jumped the curb and drove toward them, according to authorities, recalled a woman who recorded the aftermath with her cell phone.

-One woman at the protest who took cell phone video of the aftermath described seeing the black SUV slowing down and creeping up by the protesters before suddenly accelerating.
-The SUV almost struck multiple people, but no one was injured, authorities said.
+A black SUV slowing down and crept by the protesters before suddenly accelerating.
+The SUV almost struck people, but no one was injured, authorities said.

-A Tesla employee told police the man driving the car got out and went inside the dealership and said he stands with Tesla, according to the arrest report.
+A Tesla employee told police the man driving the car got out and went inside the dealership and said he stands with Tesla, according to an arrest report.

 CNN’s Andy Rose, Chris Isidore, Rebekah Riess and Andi Babineau contributed to this report.